Don-Stevenson/rrAPI/README.md

 > rose rocket API server

+## Issues I would have liked to have solved

+- find a way to create more (if not exact) symmetry with the requirements to the React Calendar API
+- Handle dates as a Date type that is sent to the front end
+- Do better verification checks / return the error messages to the front end for better UI

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.